ylustat/stat-37810-hw2-Dehua-Yihao/HW2.md

 [1] 5 7 8 3
 ```

-##Question 3
+##Question 2

 Output of the results: the function can identify the problems in input and after three times of incorrect input it will end and output the correct answer.
+It can deal with

+- Input contains characters
+- Input contains negative numbers
+- Input contains duplicated numbers
+- Input have more than 4 elements

 ```R
 > source('~/Desktop/UChicago/2020-2021/2020Fall/Computing/stat-37810-hw2-Dehua-Yihao/HW2-PAIR.R')